UviDTE-UviSpace/uvispace-documentation/docs/index.rst

     :align: left
     :alt: link to UviSpace GitHub organization

-The project's source code is available on the repositories under our `GitHub organization <https://github.com/UviDTE-UviSpace>`_.
+The project's source code is available on the repositories of our `GitHub organization <https://github.com/UviDTE-UviSpace>`_.
 Anybody is welcome to clone and work with them.
-If you wish to collaborate, just contact us.
+If you wish to collaborate, just contact us (contact information in the Introduction page).

 |